 Due to its slick and glossy surface, semi-gloss paint doesn’t attract filth or dust easily.
 This makes the finish easier to clean and maintain.
-Stains that appear on a semi-gloss finish can be wiped off with a damp rag since the stains don’t stick.
+Stains that appear on its finish can be wiped off with a damp rag since the stains don’t stick.

-Eggshell paint is harder to maintain than semi-gloss paint.
-Eggshell paint doesn’t have a slick or glossy layer so dust and stains stick more to the paint.
-If you use eggshell paint, you have to do more cleaning and maintenance .
+Eggshell paint is harder to maintain because it doesn’t have a slick or glossy layer so dust and stains stick more to the paint.
+So, if you use it, you have to do more cleaning and maintenance.

 Eggshell paints can be applied by using paintbrushes, rollers, and paint sprayers.
 The thin flow of the paint makes it easier to apply and control.
-You also don’t need much sanding between coats of eggshell paint.
+You also don’t need much sanding between coats of it.

-When dry, semi-gloss paint forms a moisture-resistant and glossy layer, you need to sand off the glossy layer so the next coat can stick.
+Semi-gloss is harder to apply because its flow is too thick and you can’t spray it without thinning it first.
+You also need to sand between coats.
+When dry, it forms a moisture-resistant and glossy layer, you need to sand off the glossy layer so the next coat can stick.

 Eggshell paint gives a matte finish with a hint of gloss on the texture.
-The eggshell finish is colorful because the paint pigments don’t hide behind a glossy layer.
-Since the finish reveals more color and doesn’t reflect light, eggshell paints cover imperfections and spots on the surface better.
+Its finish is colorful because the paint pigments don’t hide behind a glossy layer.
+Since the finish reveals more color and doesn’t reflect light, the paint cover imperfections and spots on the surface better.

 Semi-gloss paints offer a bright and reflective finish.
 Since the finish is reflective, imperfections and spots on the surface will be highlighted.
-So semi-gloss paint isn’t ideal for damaged, patched, repaired, or rough surfaces.
+So it isn’t ideal for damaged, patched, repaired, or rough surfaces.

 When deciding on which paint to go for, consider the list below to make your decision easier:

-Go for the paint that you can afford.
-Semi-gloss paints cost more than eggshell paints due to the higher sheen and better protection than the semi-gloss finish offers.
-So if you want a cheaper option, go for eggshell paints.
+- Budget – Go for the paint that you can afford.
+Semi-gloss paints cost more than eggshell paints due to the higher sheen and better protection than it offers.

-Semi-gloss paint protects the wood from moisture, gouges, and scratch marks better than eggshell paint.
+- Wood Protection – Semi-gloss protects the wood from moisture, gouges, and scratch marks better.

-Eggshell paints are easier to recoat and seal because the paint is not as glossy as semi-gloss or high-gloss paints.
+- Re-coat – Eggshell paint is easier to recoat and seal because its finish is not as glossy.